If you’ve never tried a Dutch baby, now is your chance! Pancakes and crepes collide in this easy dish.

 This is what I’m going to do; take the stairs whenever I can, take my dog for longer walks, ease up on those Pilates planks AND the smoothies, eat more veggies but satisfy my sweet tooth whenever it needs it.
 Sounds good right?
 I don’t necessarily need a big chocolate cake to make me happy, sometimes the simplest foods make the best desserts.
 This Dutch baby is simple, sweet and tastes delicious enough to be called dessert.
 Dutch babies are a type of pancake, typically baked in a cast iron skillet.
 They are an amalgamation of a pancake and a crepe.
 They are tender and golden like a pancake but not quite as thick and fluffy.
 Instead they are thin and a little dense, like a crepe.

 Dutch babies are made with eggs, sugar, vanilla, flour and some form of dairy, i.e. milk or cream.
-For this particular recipe I used International Delight’s new Fat Free & Sugar Free Toasted Hazelnut Coffee Creamer.
+For this particular recipe, I used heavy cream for the liquid, but milk or half and half would be fine.
 I found this to be the perfect way to add extra flavor without tacking on any extra calories (hurrah for enjoying my favorite flavors without compromising those New Year’s resolutions!).
 Fresh raspberries and toasted hazelnuts officially turn this Dutch baby into dessert!
 The sweet berries melt in your mouth and the rich tasting hazelnuts add a crunchy surprise.

 - 3 eggs

 - 3/4 cup flour